 Hospital Television Channels

 Spiritual Care Channel 83 – This service is provided without charge though the Spiritual Care Center.
-Tune in anytime for live and taped religious programs of worship, inspiration, comfort and education.
+Tune in anytime for live and taped programs of worship, inspiration, and comfort.

 Rabbi Irvin Beigel